cimatosa/jobmanager/README.md

 #### Python3.4
   * some tests result in `segmentation fault (core dumped)`, nonetheless they pass

-Therefore it is highly encouraged to use Python3.5 (and probably higher).
+Therefore, it is highly encouraged to use Python3.5 (and probably higher).

 ### Developer's note (out of date)
 After cloning into jobmanager, create a virtual environment